 Federal and state drinking water rules establish "action levels" allowable for lead and copper in water samples collected from homes.
 At least 90 percent of the samples collected may have no more than 0.015 milligrams of lead in one liter of water and no more than 1.3 milligrams of copper per liter.

 Once every 3 (three) years, the District samples 30 homes for lead and copper.
-The most recent sampling was completed in 2016.
-Results show our system is below action levels for both lead and copper (see the lead and copper results for 2016 in the Water Quality Analytical Results chart on page 9).
+The most recent sampling was completed in 2022.
+Results show our system is below action levels for both lead and copper (see the lead and copper results for 2022 in the Water Quality Analytical Results chart on page 9).
 Although we have met regulatory requirements, we will continue to monitor and adjust pH levels to reduce corrosion in pipes.
-We will sample again for lead and copper in 2019.
+We will test again this year (2025) and those lead results for will be shown in the next year's (2026) Annual Drinking Water Quality Report.